 The Recycle Guys campaign is intended to reach elementary and middle school children with videos, activity books, stickers, pencils, temporary tattoos, and other promotional materials to encourage recycling behavior.
 Of the most used Recycle Guys videos, one specifically addressing litter (developed through a partnership with NCDOT) is consistently among the highest accessed links on the www.recycleguys.org website customize and distribute to their residents.
-Since its launch in the fall of 2019, likes on the Recycle Right NC Facebook page have increased from 665 to 4,339.
+The Recycle Right NC Facebook page has 4,339 followers and reached an audience of more than 14,000 in 2022.
 Staff provide ongoing technical support regarding recycling via the comment threads on social media.